What is leptospirosis?

 What are the signs of leptospirosis?

 Many Leptospira infections go undetected, but other cases can be life-threatening.
 Certain strains (serovars) of Leptospira are more likely to be associated with disease than other strains.

 There are three main forms of the disease:

-1. Hemorrhagic (bleeding).
+- Hemorrhagic (bleeding).
 In hemorrhagic disease, there is a high fever with lethargy and loss of appetite.
 Multiple small hemorrhages (areas of bleeding) occur in the mouth and on the whites of the eyes.
 Bloody diarrhea and vomiting may occur.
 This form is often fatal.

 - Icteric or jaundice (liver).
 The icteric or jaundice form begins like the hemorrhagic form, and many clinical signs are the same.
-An additional clinical sign is the presence of a yellow color (jaundice or icterus) in the mouth and whites of the eyes.
+An additional clinical sign is a yellow color (jaundice or icterus) in the mouth and whites of the eyes.
 In severe cases, the skin will turn yellow.

-3. Renal (kidney).
+- Renal (kidney).
 The renal form causes kidney failure.
 These dogs are very lethargic, anorectic (unwilling to eat), and may vomit.
 Their breath may have an offensive odor, and ulcers often develop on the tongue.
-Other signs include diarrhea, excessive drinking (polydipsia), and excessively frequent urination (polyuria).
+Other signs include diarrhea, excessive drinking (polydipsia), and frequent urination (polyuria).
 There may be red staining of the urine (caused by blood).
 The dog may be reluctant to move and show abdominal discomfort.
-Fever is variable and temperature may actually be below normal in the more advanced stage.
+Fever is variable, and temperature may be below normal in the more advanced stage.
 Dogs that survive the acute renal form may be left with chronic kidney disease.

 How is leptospirosis diagnosed?